aditya423/Login-Register/README.md

 7) Database login_register gets created and users table gets created
 8) Copy the whole downloaded code and paste in C:\xampp\htdocs
-9) Go to Apache server link will be something like this http://localhost/dashboard 10)Change this link to http://localhost/Login-Register/login.php
+9) Go to Apache server link will be something like this http://localhost/dashboard
+10) Change this link to http://localhost/Login-Register/login.php
 Note: htdocs me jo folder paste kiya hai woh http://localhost/ ke aage type kardo (here it is Login-Register) you will see our all the php files then select any to see (I selected login.php here because this is our starting point)